Dorian8013/algo/README.md

 ```

 where `<ralgodirectory>` is the directory where you cloned rAlgo.

-## Adding or Removing Users

-_If you chose to save the CA key during the deploy process,_ then rAlgo's own scripts can easily add and remove users from the VPN server.

-1. Update the `users` list in your `config.cfg`
-2. Open a terminal, `cd` to the rAlgo directory, and activate the virtual environment with `source .env/bin/activate`
-3. Run the command: `./ralgo update-users`

-After this process completes, the rAlgo VPN server will contain only the users listed in the `config.cfg` file.

 ## Additional Documentation
 * [Deployment instructions, cloud provider setup instructions, and further client setup instructions available here.](docs/index.md)